10 Signs You’re Experiencing Post Traumatic Growth

 6. You're Offering Yourself More Compassion

-Healing isn’t linear, and some days feel harder than others.
-But maybe you’ve started speaking to yourself with a little more gentleness, treating yourself like you would a loved one.
-Self-compassion doesn’t mean ignoring pain, it means seeing it and honoring it without judgment.
+One of the lesser-known signs of posttraumatic growth is the development of deeper self-compassion.
+Healing isn’t linear, and some days still feel heavy.
+But you may have noticed a shift—a softer inner voice, a growing willingness to treat yourself with the same care you'd offer a loved one.
+Self-compassion doesn't mean ignoring pain, it means seeing it and honoring it without judgment.

 7. You're Advocating for Your Needs and Setting Boundaries